 And let’s not forget the most important thing that affects tourists in Argentina: the famous Dollar Blue or Tourist Exchange Rate when using credit cards.
 Before the currency devaluation, tourists could make up to a 50% profit on their travels.
 Now, the gap between the official exchange rate and the Dollar Blue/Tourist Exchange rate has narrowed to 10%.

-Coffee price in Argentina expensive to travel
+Coffee price Argentina november 2024

-Price of a coffee in Buenos Aires
+Price of a Latte Coffee

 Is Argentina expensive to travel right now?

-In my view, traveling to Argentina isn’t expensive compared to a trip to Western Europe.
 Skipping Argentina means missing out on a stunningly beautiful country rich in culture, activities, and delicious food.

 Moreover, Argentina remains a pleasantly uncrowded tourist destination for me.
 Unlike bustling spots like Yosemite National Park or Paris, where crowds can overwhelm you, Argentina offers a much quieter atmosphere.
 It’s a place where you can disconnect from the world for a while and immerse yourself in its culture and nature.
 I highly recommend experiencing it now.